neurodivergence/neurodivergence/README.md

 whoever friends with someone named blizz or ghost related idk man (exception; closed friends) I got harassed n doxxed while this situation happening. not acting victim but it makes me scared even endangering me. im scared I should be playing playdough and stuff at this age

+im tired of these sides n stuff spread whatever u want from me, just please stop harrassing me its scaring me. an adult should not be having petty beef w a teen

 > anyways check out my art

 ![alt text](https://files.catbox.moe/p3im38.png)